girishlande/VTK_programs/readme.txt

 # VTK_programs
 Precondition: To Run these programs you need visual studio an You will have to build VTK libraries using script vtkbuild.cmd It makes use of cmake .
-You will have to make some changes in copydlls script so that it refers to the correct path for copying dlls
+You will have to make some changes in copydlls.cmd script so that it refers to the correct path for copying dlls